mganger/cnn-distortion/README.md

 all: lib/cnn_dist_v1.h lib/cnn_dist_v2.h lib/your_awesome_model.h bin/distortion.so
 ```

-To use your fancy model instead of the default one, you can modify
+To use your fancy model instead of the default one, just modify the `CNN_VERSION` variable in
 `distortion.cpp` to accomodate:

 ```c++